In this article

 What is Equity Savings Scheme?

-Equity savings invests the total fund amount between equity funds, debt funds and arbitrage.
+Equity savings invest the total fund amount between equity funds, debt funds and arbitrage.
 This scheme is a relatively new financial instrument introduced to the Indian money market.
-Diversification of fund investment helps to neutralise the volatility related to stock market to quite an extent.
+Diversification of fund investment helps to neutralise the volatility related to the stock market to quite an extent.

 The investment pattern followed by Equity Savings Fund is what sets it apart from other traditional investment schemes.
-With ESS, approximately 30%-35% of total investment corpus is invested in equity assets while the rest are invested into debt income funds and arbitrages.
-ESS are somewhat akin to balanced funds in their operations, with an added advantage of arbitrages.
+With ESS, approximately 30%-35% of total investment corpus is invested in equity assets while the rest is invested in debt income funds and arbitrages.
+ESS is somewhat akin to balanced funds in their operations, with an added advantage of arbitrages.

 Since these funds invest in a mixture of various segments, they help to maximise returns on investments while maintaining a smart risk and reward balance.
 Thus, this savings scheme makes for a perfect option for conventional investors who still want to earn high returns from their investments.
 These are also the ideal option for individuals looking to gain capital to fulfil short term goal in the near future.

 Purpose of Equity Savings Mutual Funds

 The diverse components of this savings scheme serve different purposes.
 For instance, the equity portion of this scheme prevents the erosion of investor’s purchasing power, while debt and arbitrage portion of this scheme acts as a cushion to minimise the downside of market fluctuations.